Emerson Fittipaldi: Lotus (1970–1973)

 Based on the success of the Cosworth DFV engine and Lotus 49/49B cars in 1968, Team Lotus was enjoying the reputation as one of the top F1 teams with the inflow of sponsorship money, and Colin Chapman used the third seat on the team for championship races as the testing ground for younger drivers.
 This was in contrast to the team's tradition to use non-championship F1 events for the purpose.

 The third seat was given to Alex Soler-Roig in early 1970, and then to Fittipaldi starting with the British GP in July, with Jochen Rindt and John Miles as the regular seat holders.
 Fittipaldi scored a fourth place as the No. 3 driver at the next German GP where the No. 1 Jochen Rindt won, and the No. 2 John Miles retired.

 Team Lotus plans for the season drastically changed when Jochen Rindt was killed at Monza in September and became the only driver to win the championship posthumously.
 John Miles also left the team, and Fittipaldi was promoted to be the Lotus No. 1 driver on his fifth F1 race at the United States GP with Reine Wisell and Pete Lovely as the teammates.
 Fittipaldi proved up to the task and won this first post-Rindt race for Lotus.

 In his first full year as Lotus's lead driver in 1971, Fittipaldi finished sixth in the Drivers' Championship as the team further developed the previous season's Lotus 72.
-Armed with what was arguably the greatest Formula one design of all time, the Lotus 72D, Fittipaldi proved dominant in 1972 as he won five of 11 races and claimed the F1 Drivers' Championship.
+Fittipaldi proved dominant in 1972, as he won five of 11 races and claimed the F1 Drivers' Championship.

-At 25, he was then the youngest champion in F1 history.
+At 25, Fittipaldi was then the youngest champion in F1 history.
 It appeared he might do it again in 1973.
 After three wins in four attempts with the 72D, he began to struggle in the new 72E that was unveiled mid-year.
-It resulted in the reverse of the previous year, with Stewart beating Fittipaldi for the Drivers' Championship.
+It resulted in the reverse of the previous year, with Jackie Stewart beating Fittipaldi for the Drivers' Championship.